anAwesomeWave/bhsAssets/README.md

 5. **Documentation**
    Generate Swagger/OpenAPI documentation.
 Currently, the API documentation is difficult to maintain as it is comment-based instead of code-based.

+## 🤝 Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.